-My God, my 60th birthday’s barreling down faster than Usain Bolt in Rio.
+My God, my 60th birthday’s barreling down fast.
 There’s less than one month to go and I’m feeling a funny brew.
-There’s definitely a “Holy-sh*t, how did I get here?” vibe.
+There’s definitely a “Holy moly, how did I get here?” vibe.
 After all, I was twenty-five a week ago.
 But underneath all that is something else, a funny hum I couldn’t put my finger on until recently.

 Wait…that funny hum is excitement and possibility!
 Even at this advanced age, life beckons.

 Getting to this stage feels like entering a new level of education, the “School of Later Years.”
 If 90-somethings are the dignified seniors, then us sixty-somethings are the brash freshmen.
 After all, we’re the generation of Haight-Ashbury, Free Love, Erica Jong’s “Fear of Flying,” Women’s Liberation, mini skirts, and of course, the Rolling Stones.

 I grew up watching the world shift from “Father Knows Best” to Janis Joplin and Woodstock.
 On the news was the latest death toll from Vietnam, peace protests, women burning their bras, and the assassination of Martin Luther King.

 It was cool to be young and hopelessly sad to be old.

 Now I look around, shaking my head.
 How did I get here?

 For many of us, that sense of rebellion never left.
 I know sixty-somethings that still play in rock bands, ride motorcycles, and guys who wear their hair long (okay, those who still have hair).